delucis/v3.chrisswithinbank.net/bio/index.md

 Bachelors and Masters degrees in music and composition, studying with Ricardo Climent.
 In September 2013, I joined the doctoral programme at Harvard University (USA) where I study with Chaya Czernowin and Hans Tutschku.
-Other important musical encounters have included discussions with Pierluigi Billone, Martin Iddon, Rebecca Saunders and Steven Kazuo Takasugi, and work with the musicians of the JACK Quartet, soundinitiative, Talea Ensemble and Trio Atem, amongst many others.
+Other important musical encounters have included discussions with Pierluigi Billone, Martin Iddon, Michael Pisaro, Rebecca Saunders and Steven Kazuo Takasugi, and work with the musicians of the JACK Quartet, soundinitiative, Talea Ensemble and Trio Atem, amongst many others.